 I made a video for you just to show you how to make the spiral knots.
 At the beginning of the video, I’m also showing you the square knot, just because they are so similar.
 And if you like the Square Knots better, then you can use them instead of the Spiral Knots to hang the planter too.

-(Click on the triangle in the center of the image to watch the tutorial.
+(Use the triangle on the image to turn on the video.
 If you are on a cellphone, hold the phone sideways to view it in full screen.)

 Spiral Knots are Half Square Knots stacked on top of each other.
 The important thing is to always use the same cord over the center cords.